Bartu-Uzun/Rock_Paper_Scissors/README.md

 # Rock Paper Scissors Game

-Classic game developed using Reactjs.
+Classic game developed using Reactjs and Vite.

+## Setup

+In your project folder, run the following commands:

+- npm install
+- npm run dev

 ## How To Play: